Back to Writing

 The Learn: A Pattern for Personal Automation

-Here’s a powerful pattern for building your own tools (both for you and your agent): combine a justfile for simple commands with uv scripts for isolated logic.
+A pattern for building your own tools: combine a justfile for simple commands with uv scripts for isolated logic.

 1. The justfile is your simple interface.
 A justfile file is a command runner (like Make but simpler). uv run fastapi dev app/main.py becomes just app.
 It's your personal, simplified command-line menu.